-Session Organizer and Presider: Richard L. Wood, University of New Mexico and Demedicalization of Sexuality
+Session Organizer and Presider: Richard L. Wood, University of New Mexico

 Investigating the Roles of Religion and Development in Shaping Public Opinion about and the Discourse Surrounding Homosexuality across Nations.
-Amy Adamczyk, City University of New York-John Jay College and Graduate Center Is God Bad for Sex?
+Amy Adamczyk, City University of New York-John Jay College and Graduate Center

+Is God Bad for Sex?
 Orit Avishai, Fordham University; Kelsy Burke, St. Norbert College